matjaz99/DTools/README.md

 This application is still in development phase.

-For a developer it should help to simplify common tasks
+For a developer it should help to simplify common tasks.

+## Features

 - create a network of servers
 - monitor network
 - execute ssh commands